prince-ph0en1x/prince-ph0en1x.github.io/pages/my-dharma.md

 T: What are your views about god?

 A: I don't think god is necessary.
 Yes, organised religion was necessary to guide people to morality.
-But in the current era of science; god is an added burden, a deviation from Occam's razor.
+But in the current era of science; god is an added burden, a deviation from [Occam's razor](https://en.wikipedia.org/wiki/Occam's_razor).

-T: I would argue that god is Occam's razor.
+T: I would argue that god IS Occam's razor.
 Believing in an omnipotent god resolves all problems.
 But, let's keep that aside for a while and assume that god is not necessary.
 But so is mayonnaise.
 But mayonnaise exists.
-There are so many things that you do not believe is necessary, or do not even know that it exists - but in reality, they do exist.
+There are so many things that you do not believe is necessary, or do not even know that they exist - but in reality, they do.
 How does that change the reality of its existence?

 A: Yes, I do not know what mayonnaise brands Americans use; that does not refute its existence.
 But, it is possible to totally live without mayonnaise.
 Removing mayonnaise from the equation of human civilization will not threaten the existence of the universe.